 Shopify Capital is currently offering advance amounts between $400 and $500,000.

 No. The terms of your financing options are determined by Shopify Capital's underwriting process, and they can't be negotiated or adjusted.

 Possibly.
 After receiving financing from Shopify Capital, some merchants are eligible to secure more financing by selling an additional amount of future revenue.
 If this is the case for you, then you'll be notified by email.

 Why was my offer revised after I requested financing?

 There are two stages to the Shopify Capital underwriting process.
-The first stage is automated, and it flagged you as potentially eligible for certain offers of financing.
-During the second stage, our team looked at your request and found that you aren't eligible for the offers that were automatically shown to you, and has selected offers for you to choose from that are more tailored to your business.
+The first stage is automated, during which you were flagged as potentially eligible for certain offers of financing.
+During the second stage, the Shopify Capital team looked at your request and found that you aren't eligible for the offers that were automatically shown to you.
+They revised the offers available for you to choose from to tailor the offer to your business needs.

 Why was my request for financing refused?

 There are two stages to the Shopify Capital underwriting process.
-The first stage is automated, and it flagged you as potentially eligible for certain offers of financing.
-During the second stage, our team looked at your request and found that you aren't eligible for financing at this time.
+The first stage is automated, during which you were flagged as potentially eligible for certain offers of financing.
+During the second stage, the Shopify Capital team looked at your request and found that you aren't eligible for financing at this time.
 If this changes, then you'll again be invited to view your financing offers.